Kviteseid Municipality

 Kviteseid Seminar was the first public teacher training school in Norway which started in 1819 and was in operation until 1889.
 Kviteseid Library (Kviteseid Folkebibliotek) was founded in 1895.
 The library was first based on a book collection from Kviteseid Seminar.
-The main industries of the municipality are forestry, agriculture, tourism, and hydroelectric power.
-The Telemark Canal goes through Kviteseid.
-There are also several ski resorts in Kviteseid.
+The main industries of the municipality include forestry, agriculture, tourism, and hydroelectric power.
+The Telemark Canal goes through the municipality.

+There are also several ski resorts in Kviteseid as well.
 The little village of Morgedal is located in northern Kviteseid.
-It is known as the "Cradle of Modern Skiing" ("Skisportens vugge") and the home of Sondre Norheim.
+It is known as the "Cradle of Modern Skiing" (Skisportens vugge) and the home of Sondre Norheim.
 Here, the Olympic Flame was lit for the 1952 Winter Olympics in Oslo, 1960 Winter Olympics in Squaw Valley, and 1994 Winter Olympics in Lillehammer.